AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/tabs/five_icon.md

 ## Example

-Below is a sample of what a payload might look like for a five icon template notification:
+Below is a sample of what a payload might look like for a five icon notification:

 ```json
 {